Apothecary

 What element is Anise associated with?

-Anise is associated with the Air element and the sign of Gemini, Virgo, and resonates with the Third Eye chakra.
+Anise is associated with the Air element, the signs of Gemini and Virgo, and resonates with the Third Eye chakra.

 What planet rules Anise?